mozilla-services/heka/docs/source/index.rst

   external destination.
 They handle all of the details of interacting with the network, filesystem, or any other outside resource.
 They are, like Filters, configured using Heka's :ref:`message_matcher` so they will only receive and deliver messages matching certain characteristics.

-They must be written in Go.
+  Output plugins must be written in Go.

 Information about developing plugins in Go can be found in the :ref:`plugins` section.
 Details about using Lua sandboxes for Decoder, Filter, and Encoder